jenkinsci/favorite-plugin/README.md

 # Jenkins Favorite Plugin

-This plugin allows you to mark a job a favorite.This is controlled via a list view column you need to add to a view.
+This plugin allows you to mark a job a favorite.
+This is controlled via a list view column you need to add to a view.
 You can then click on a star to favorite or unfavorite a job.
 There is also a job filter to allow you to create a view that only shows your favorites.